 For about half of patients, the symptoms of painful bladder syndrome simply disappear on their own.
-For others, the symptoms can be a daily and nightly struggle for comfort and relief.
-Fortunately, there are several techniques and treatments available that may work for you.
-You may need to try a combination of methods, and may take a few weeks to clear up.
+For others, the symptoms can be chronic, a daily and nightly struggle for comfort and relief.
+Fortunately, there are several techniques and treatment options available that may work for you.
+You may need to try a combination of methods and may take a few weeks to clear up.

 If you’re urinating frequently, try to extend the interval of time between bathroom trips.